shengfly/writer-identification/README.md

 # Dataset
 1, Firemaker and CERUG are embeded in the code.

-2, IAM and CVL: visit website: https://www.ai.rug.nl/~sheng/writeridataset.html

-3, The Completed CERUG data set can be downloaded from: www.ai.rug.nl/~sheng/cerug.tar.gz
+3, The Completed CERUG data set can be downloaded from: https://zenodo.org/records/13258163